 Check the local Chihuahua breeders in your area – they should be able to help.

-Why does Chihuahuas bark all the time?
+Why do Chihuahuas bark all the time?

 For such little dogs, Chihuahuas are extremely territorial.
 If someone knocks on the door or sometimes even if they just walk close enough to your house, your dog is going to go off like a security alarm.